-The contents of the paper are organised as follows: In section \ref{section:Theoretical background} we describe analytic expressions of the various physical obervables we intend to predict and analyze in this work, along-with brief discussions on the relevant form factors in modified pQCD framework.
-In addition we also discuss the form of the LCDAs of the participating mesons.
+The contents of the paper are organized as follows: In section \ref{section:Theoretical background}, we describe analytic expressions of the various physical observables we intend to predict and analyze in this work, along with brief discussions on the relevant form factors in the modified pQCD framework.
+In addition, we also discuss the form of the light cone distribution amplitudes (LCDAs) of the participating mesons.
 In section \ref{section:Extraction of LCDA parameters} we extract the LCDA shape parameters of the participating mesons, and present predictions of the relevant form factors at $q^{2}=0$, calculated using the extracted parameters as inputs.
-In section \ref{section:Extrapolation to full physical range} we extract information of $B_{c}\rightarrow D^{*}$ form factors over the full physical $q^{2}$ region, using some suitable symmetry relations and appropriate form factor parametrization.
-In section \ref{section:Prediction of physical observables}, we present our prediction of some physical observable, involving branching ratios and a number of angular observables along-with observables like forward backward asymmetry and longitudinal and transverse polarization fractions.
-Finally in section \ref{section:Summary and conclusions} we briefly summarize our work.
+In section \ref{section:Extrapolation to full physical range} we extract information on $B_{c}\rightarrow D^{*}$ form factors over the full physical $q^{2}$ region, using some suitable symmetry relations and appropriate form factor parametrization.
+In section \ref{section:Prediction of physical observables}, we present our prediction of some physical observables, involving branching fractions and a number of angular observables, along with observables like forward-backward asymmetry and longitudinal and transverse polarization fractions.
+Finally, in section \ref{section:Summary and conclusions} we briefly summarize our work.